missourivalleyambulance/missourivalleyambulance.github.io/_posts/2017/2017-07-28-Maxkey-Cyan-On-Dolch.md

 ---
 layout: page-fullwidth
 title: "Maxkey SA Cyan On Dolch"
-subheadline: A budget friendly SA profile keycap set."
+subheadline: A budget friendly SA profile keycap set.
 teaser: "Cyan on Dolch is a SA profile set from Maxkey SA; from a group by on KeyClack.
 Maxkeys sets are also significantly cheaper than Signature Plastics, this set was only ~$90 compared to the typical ~$150 one pays for an SA profile keycap set."
 author: Morgan
 categories: